 Before an attorney can effectively defend against foreclosure on the basis of faulty assignment, he or she must fully understand the process of transferring mortgages and notes.
-This FREE webinar is designed for legal aid attorneys who are working to ensure their clients have the opportunity to keep their homes.
+This FREE webinar is designed for legal aid attorneys who are working to ensure that their clients have the opportunity to keep their homes.

 What You Will Learn